lz356/SSSS/README.md

 (If you’re using a version of conda older than 4.4, you may need to instead use source activate <name-of-repository>.)

+Ensure that you have navigated to the top level of your cloned repository.
+You will execute all your pip commands from this location.
+For example:

+`$ cd /path/to/repository

 Make sure you are using the latest version of pip:

 `$ pip install --upgrade pip`